Best Careers for Women: Unconventional Jobs That Pay Well

 - 8.8 percent of mechanical engineering positions.

-So if you are ready to break ground into a non-traditional career, then the fields of architecture and engineering could be a great option for you.
+So if you are ready to break ground into non-traditional, good careers for women, then the fields of architecture and engineering could be a great option for you.
 With growing emphasis being placed on gender diversity and more companies recognizing the professional talents of women, you could get started on becoming a leader in the field.
 Here are a few career choices you might want to consider:

 Architectural or Civil Drafter—Tap into your technical and creative talents to create maps and drawings that guide major construction projects, such as the building of roadways, bridges, and buildings.
 And you could expect to make a good living in this field in which the average annual salary is $53,470.

 Electrical Engineer—Begin a career in a position that could have you working on electronics of all sizes.
 You could be involved in anything from design and development to testing and repairs.
-Electrical engineers also enjoy good pay; the average annual salary is $97,340.
+Electrical engineering also ranks as one of the good-paying jobs for women; the average annual salary is $97,340.

 Industrial Designer—Put your artistic, business, and technical skills to good use as an industrial designer.
 You could be responsible for developing designs for just about any kind of manufactured product right from toys to furniture to cars.
 And with an average yearly salary of $69,820, you could expect good compensation for your work.